bobaseb/energetically-coherent-computation/index.md

 - mathematical formulation in conscious systems
 - relationship to coherence conditions

+Energy dissipation
+- and information processing
+- controlled dissipation role
+- relationship to system coherence
+- in conscious systems

 Energy dynamics
 - coherent organization of
 - in biological systems
 - multi-scale integration of
 - relationship to conscious experience
+- in conscious processing
+- relationship to computational capability
+- role in system stability

 Energy dissipation
 - consciousness requiring more than